 To facilitate a streamlined application process and forge an early connection with future students who are already familiar with Indiana University, the Law School will waive the Law School Admission Test (LSAT) requirement for Indiana University–Bloomington students.
 To be eligible to apply, students must:

-- Have an overall GPA of 3.80 or above (according to the Law School Admission Council’s Candidate Assembly Service grade calculation), and expect to maintain that GPA upon graduation.
+- Have an overall GPA of 3.85 or above (according to the Law School Admission Council’s Credential Assembly Service grade calculation), and expect to maintain that GPA upon graduation.
 This GPA is based on grades from all credits that contribute to the undergraduate degree (including those taken outside Indiana University–Bloomington).

 Required application materials